-The FTC's comments regarding its proposed new rule acknowledge concerns that the elimination of noncompete agreements could impact the protection of confidential information.
-In some (but not all) states, a business could rely on a noncompete agreement with an employee to act as a blanket protection from the unauthorized use of trade secret or confidential information if the employee would leave the company.
+The FTC's comments regarding its new rule acknowledge concerns that the elimination of non-compete agreements could impact the protection of confidential information.
+In some (but not all) states, a business could rely on a non-compete agreement with an employee to act as a blanket protection from the unauthorized use of trade secret or confidential information if the employee would leave the company.
 The reasoning is that such information is effectively protected because the employee cannot move to other employment in which the information may be used to the detriment of the past employer.

-The concern presumably underlying the FTC's proposed rule is that the noncompetition agreement unnecessarily restricts more activity than necessary to achieve the protection of confidential or trade secret information.
+The articulated concern underlying the FTC's rule is that non-competition agreements unnecessarily restrict more activity than necessary to achieve the protection of confidential or trade secret information.
+The FTC has also estimated that banning non-competes will have substantial positive effects for "workers, businesses, and the economy," including an estimated 17,000-29,000 more patents each year, increased start-ups, reduced healthcare costs, and higher wages for certain employees.
 In justifying the proposed rule, the FTC has asserted that employers have alternative strategies to protect confidential or trade secret information, namely trade secret and contract law involving non-disclosure agreements.
-In view of this expectation underpinning the FTC rule introduction, employers should consider reassessing their protection efforts and focus to prevent unauthorized movement of information rather than the movement of employees who may have access to such information.
+In view of this expectation underpinning the FTC rule, employers should consider reassessing their protection efforts and focus to prevent unauthorized movement of information rather than the movement of employees who may have access to such information.